What is a resume?

 - Spelling and grammar mistakes

-- Most job seekers don’t take time to research the target employer – remember to let the employer know you are really interested in the position
+- Most job seekers don’t take time to research the target employer – remember to let the employer know you are really interested in the position and you are the perfect match

 - Not adding a cover letter to introduce your resume